Colorado’s Department of Natural Resources (DNR) manages a wealth of information across eight divisions, including:

 “Laserfiche allowed us to increase the transparency of information to the public, and it’s done it in such a way that we don’t have to worry about connections or cost,” expressed Lesovsky.

 Laserfiche Enables Citizens to Cut Through Red Tape

 “As one of only two recommended content management systems for the state of Colorado, Laserfiche epitomizes all three E’s: efficiency, effectiveness, and elegance,” Lesovsky shares.

 She explains how easy it is for citizens to access information such as meeting documents.
-A few of the option the public may access are
+A few of the options the public may access are:

-- The current year’s materials are available on the Board’s website in a table that provides direct links to PDFs stored in Laserfiche.
+- The current year’s materials available on the Board’s website in a table that provides direct links to PDFs stored in Laserfiche’s repository.

-- Archived materials are accessible through a custom search box (created using the WebLink Designer) on the lower right side of the same page or through this link.
+- Archived materials accessible through a custom search box (created using the WebLink Designer) on the lower right side of the same page or through the link.

 - The custom search box is limited to three fields (title, date range, and document type) to streamline access and reduce user confusion.